TheTechOddBug/lon-mirror/README.md

 Structural truth = invariance under transformation

-If a structure survives perturbation, it carries stable signal.
+If a structure remains stable under perturbation, it carries durable signal.
 If it collapses under mild transformation, it was representation-dependent.